daudix/daudix.one/content/commissions/index.md

 +++

 > [!NOTE]
 > This page and commissions themselves are closed until further notice.
-Provided services and the pricing is due to change.
+Provided services and pricing are due to change.

 <input id="show-content" class="switch" type="checkbox" name="show-content" />
 <label for="show-content">Show content anyway</label>